 There are a number of features I want to give especially vigorous field tests on :

 After I perform more real world tests on this camera, additional comments will be added to this review.
 As you know, the current coronavirus pandemic has severely curtailed airline travels around the world.
 It is not easy to get to far flung places around the globe for wildlife photography.
+I am traveling around California photographing wildlife when I can.
 In the meantime, you can see my equipment bag and works on MichaelDanielHo.com.

 Also, follow me on Facebook , Twitter , Instagram and my Blog to keep up with my travels.
 Some people have joined me on my 2019 photo trips.